FluxaORM v2: Code-Generation-Based Go ORM for MySQL and Redis

 • Queries Log

 In the previous sections, you learned how to configure FluxaORM and update the MySQL schema.
-Now it's time to perform CRUD (Create, Read, Update, and Delete) actions using FluxaORM.
+Now it is time to perform CRUD (Create, Read, Update, and Delete) operations.

-The following examples build upon the following code base:
+The following examples build upon this code base:

 package main